geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-09/meeting-transcript.md

 You work on optimization.
 I'll work on GC.
 I mean, the GC is all just poorly tested.
-Everything is just kind of like...
+Everything is just kind of like..
 So, I'll leave it at that.
 Also, the first thing I'm going to do this morning is get rid of compile tool as well.
 So, yeah, I agree that that thing that it was doing there is weird.
 But also, any small PRs that you can pull out and get merged would be great.